AlisonZa/ci-cd-machine-learning/README.md

 python -m src.pipelines.training_pipeline
 ```

-## Project Features
+## 2. Project Features

-This project contains a lot of useful features that embraces concetps of MLOPS, from model development, experiment tracking, prediction logging, etc...
+This project contains a lot of useful features that embraces concepts of `MLOPS`: from model development, experiment tracking, prediction logging, etc...

-Bellow you find the explanation to them:
+Below is an explanation of each of them:

 ### Minimum Viable Solution Development:

-* Perform the Exploratory Data Analysys, checking for data quality and providing insights about our dataset distribution;
+* Perform the Exploratory Data Analysis, checking data quality and providing insights about our data distribution;
-* Explore the Data Cleaning/Preprocessing/Transformation process and create the pipeline
+* Explore data cleaning, preprocessing, and transformation processes(to create the pipeline); and
-* Train some Models in order to discover if we can solve the problem
+* Train mutliple models in order to discover if we can solve the problem

-In this module(`mvp-notebook`) you can see the step by step process, in a ipynb notebook, with comments and conclusions.
+In this module(`mvp-notebook`) you can see the step by step process, in a Jupyter notebook with comprehensive comments and conclusions.

 ### Data Versioning with DVC

-DVC organizes images, audio, files, video and text in **storage** and organize your ml modeling into a **reproductible**.
+DVC organizes images, audio, files, video and text in **storage** and organize your ML modeling into a reproducible workflow.

 ✨ Basic Uses of DVC: